Organizing research to be interdisciplinary

 A multi-billion dollar NGO has thousands of employees involved in change movements all over the world.
 That makes it hard to transfer knowledge effectively between departments and throughout the organization.
 It knows that exchange of knowledge and cross-fertilization is how to be innovative and stay innovative.
 But typical knowledge management software and networking does not suffice.

-Exaptive’s Collaborative City gives leaders at the organization a view of the whole and how it is interconnected.
+Exaptive’s Cognitive City gives leaders at the organization a view of the whole and how it is interconnected.
 They can see people and projects that ought to connect and team leaders can facilitate the connection.
 The City also elucidates counterintuitive, untapped collaborations that circulate knowledge and drive new ways of doing things.

 Success and size can create silos and restrict the unconventional thinking that got you there in the first place.
 By actively facilitating exaptation as a mental model, this NGO is innovating internally to make sure it innovates for a better world.